-As of February 27, 2015, there were approximately 50 holders of record of our common stock and 73,789,178 shares of common stock outstanding.
+As of February 29, 2016, there were approximately 50 holders of record of our common stock and 8,111,763 shares of common stock outstanding.
 No dividends have been paid on our common stock to date, and we do not anticipate paying any dividends in the foreseeable future.

 The following table sets forth the high and low sales prices of our common stock as quoted on the NASDAQ Stock Market for the periods indicated.
+These prices have been adjusted to reflect the 1-for-15 reverse split of our common stock that was effected after trading on January 6, 2016.